Close Menu

 Self-ReflectionAnalyzing personal beliefs and biases“Self-reflection is a key part of critical thinking.”

-See also Understanding the Opposite of Cynical: A Comprehensive Guide
+See also Understanding the Opposite of Provincial: A Complete Guide to Broader, Global, and Cosmopolitan Language

 Proper Way to Use Critical Thinking: Steps and Features